-Burma otherwise known as Myanmar is a unique and beautiful country which has a very special character different to its neighboring more developed countries due to the fact that it has been cut off from the west for so long.
+Burma otherwise known as Myanmar is a unique and beautiful country which has a very special character different to its neighbouring more developed countries due to the fact that it has been cut off from the west for so long.
 With the feeling that you have stepped back in time, there is so much to enjoy here including the beauty of the varying landscapes, the richness of the culture and the warm welcome of the people.

 Myanmar is the new name for Burma, as from 1989 when the ruling military junta changed it to reflect the country’s historical name before British Rule.
 The change in the country’s name came a year after thousands were killed in the suppression of a popular uprising.
 Burma’s democracy movement prefers the name Burma as they don’t recognise the military regime as legitimate.
 Internationally both names are recognised, and since the opening up of the country politically the linguistic lines have blurred on the county’s name.
 Today Myanmar and Burma are used widely.

 The best time to visit Burma is from November - March when the temperatures will be pleasantly warm in the day and crisp at night, especially in the higher areas of the country like Inle Lake Lake.
 This time of year also sees less rain than other periods making it perfect for sightseeing.
 Late April through May are the hottest months with the monsoon season lasting from May to September.
-October is a good time to visit as there should be less traveling at this time of year but it is in the shoulder season so some rain should be expected.
+October is a good time to visit as there should be less travelling at this time of year but it is in the shoulder season so some rain should be expected.

 The route with the most access is through Yangon (formerly Rangoon) using a transfer hub such as Bangkok, Singapore or Dubai.